osrg/ryu-book/en/source/preface.rst

 Preface
 ========

-Chapters 1 to 5 describe programming techniques with Ryu through enhancment of traffic monitoring and link aggregation functions, using a switching hub as an example.
+This specialized book is for the Ryu development framework, which is used to achieve Software Defined Networking (SDN).

+Why Ryu?

+We hope you can find the answer in this book.

+We recommend that you read Chapters 1 to 5, in that order.
+In Chapter 1, a simple switch hub is implemented, and in later chapters, traffic monitor and link aggregation functions are added.
+Through actual examples, we describe programming using Ryu.
-Chapters 6 to 8 describe the OpenFlow protocol and packet libraries which are needed for programming with Ryu.

-Chapters 9 to 11 describe how to use firewall and testing tools bundled in Ryu as sample applications.

-Chapters 12 to 14 describe the Ryu architecture and introduction examples.
+Chapters 6 to 8 provide details about the OpenFlow protocol and the packet libraries that are necessary for programming using Ryu.
+In Chapters 9 to 11, we talk about how to use the firewall and test tool included in the Ryu package as sample applications.
+Chapters 12 to 14 introduce Ryu's architecture and introduction cases.

+Finally, we would like to say thank you to those people, in particular users, who supported the Ryu project.
+We are waiting for your opinions via the mailing list.

+Let's develop Ryu together!